Jamnagar: Transportation

 There are many private bus service providers with coaches running between Jamnagar and Bhuj, Ahmedabad, Surat, Vadodara, Mumbai, Pune, and other major cities.
 State Transport has bus services to almost all cities of Gujarat State and interstate transport facilities.
 The Jamnagar Municipal Corporation runs local buses.
 Also, Ola Cabs and auto rickshaws are available.
+Jamnagar has a railway station connected with a variety of India's destinations.
+Four daily trains go to Mumbai and weekly trains to the major cities to the north, east, and south of the country.
+The city has an airport with a daily direct flight to Mumbai and thrice-in-a-week flights to Hyderabad and Bengaluru.
+The airport is within a military enclave of the Indian Air Force.